 2. The first installment may be released on the basis of estimated enrolment figures and the second installment will be released on the basis of an actual number of girl children identified as assisted.

-The grants to States/ UT Governments may be remitted through Inter Government Adjustment Advice or through the banking channel.
-This would include direct transfer of grants to the accounts of beneficiaries through the banking channel.
+The grants to States/ UT Governments may be remitted through Inter-Government Adjustment Advice or through the banking channel.
+This would include the direct transfer of grants to the accounts of beneficiaries through the banking channel.

 1. The Grant-in-Aid Committee may also function as a Monitoring Committee for the scheme.
 In addition, the States/ UT Governments may be required to submit Progress Reports every quarter.

-2. By the end of the academic year, third party “process evaluation” should be undertaken on sample basis.
+2. By the end of the academic year, the third party “process evaluation” should be undertaken on a sample basis.